plausible/docs/docs/guided-tour.md

 You can also get insights into the visitor flow by looking at the "**Entry pages**" and "**Exit pages**".
 Click on the "**details**" button to see the full list with additional metrics.
 For "**Entry pages**" details include visit duration for visits that started on a specific page and for "**Exit pages**" details include the exit rate percentage.

 :::note
-Looking for the definitons of the metrics you have access to?
+Looking for the definitions of the metrics you have access to?
 [See this list](metrics-definitions.md).
 :::

 ## Countries